VinceZK/Portal/docs/README.md

   if (relationship) {this.changedUser['relationships'] = [relationship]; }
 }
 ```
-Using the “UiMapperService” provided by JSON-On-Relation, I can easily compose the changes from the FormGroup object.
+Using the “UiMapperService” provided by JSON-On-Relations, I can easily compose the changes from the FormGroup object.
 The “UiMapperService” has 3 methods:
 1. **composeChangedRelation**: converts a FormGroup to a changed relation format.
 2. **composeChangedRelationArray**: converts a FormArray to a changed relation array format.
 3. **composeChangedRelationship**: converts a FormArray to a changed relationship assignment format.

-Some take an easier way: delete the original one, and then insert again.
+Some take an easier way: completely delete the original one, and then insert a new one.
 In this way, developers don’t bother to track the changes.
 This may work for very simple entities.
-Despite less elegance, in most cases, it also produces a lot of side effects.
+Despite less elegance, in most cases, it produces a lot of side effects.
 For example, an entity may have a lot of relationships with others,
 operating the entity as a whole rises the concurrency conflicts.